auth0-samples/auth0-vue-samples/02-Calling-an-API/README.md

 # Scenario #2 - Calling an External API

 For this scenario, an API endpoint `/api/external` has been included in the Express server that requires a bearer token to be supplied as a bearer token in the `Authorization` header (as provided during the authentication flow).
-This uses the [`express-jwt`](https://github.com/auth0/express-jwt) middleware to validate the token against the identifier of your API as set up in the Auth0 dashboard, as well as checking that the signature is valid.
+This uses the [`express-oauth2-jwt-bearer`](https://github.com/auth0/node-oauth2-jwt-bearer) middleware to validate the token against the identifier of your API as set up in the Auth0 dashboard, as well as checking that the signature is valid.

-**Note**: This sample has been designed to work with Vue 2, and has not yet been updated to work with Vue 3.

 ## Project setup